archonwang/redmine-plugin-send_notification/README.md

     ```

 4. Restart Redmine.
-5. The send_notification plugin needs to know which issue status is considered as "confirmed", "complited", "in progress" and "suspended"(own status which means that performance on the issue is suspended, but still execute) in your redmine installation.
-This behaviour must be configured in your redmine installation: Administration --> Plugins --> Send notification plugin --> Configure.
+5. The send_notification plugin needs to know which issue status is considered as "confirmed", "completed", "in progress" and "suspended"(own status which means that performance on the issue is suspended, but still execute) in your redmine installation.
+This behaviour should be configured in your redmine installation: Administration --> Plugins --> Send notification plugin --> Configure.

 ## Developer
 [Vershinin Sergey](https://github.com/Yarroo)